mjirv/acolyte/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this package
+about: Suggest an idea for Acolyte
 title: ''
 labels: enhancement, triage
 assignees: ''